-- 19) The Petitioner states that there is grave risk to the life of the Petitioner and he needs to be protected.
-The Petitioner states that he can't apply for Pre-Arrest bail in Pune, as the situation is volatile there and fear that the police will not protect him if he is attacked if he goes to Pune to seek anticipatory bail there. - and politically motivated to silence the opponents of ruling party, especially as the Petitioner has won against the ruling party at the Centre, Gujarat and Maharashtra. - That on a bare reading of the facts narrated in the FIR it is evident that it does not narrate the commission of cognizable offences.
-The FIR has been registered mala fide so that Respondent No.1 can threaten the Petitioner and prevent him from exercising his fundamental right to freedom of speech and expression.
-If Respondent No.1 is allowed to conduct investigation based on such blatant abuse of police power it will have a chilling effect on Petitioner's exercise of his right of freedom of expression. - 22) Being aggrieved by the aforesaid the Petitioner has approached this Hon'ble Court for quashing of the FIR registered against them on following grounds: - (a) That complaint does not disclose any offense; - (b) That FIR lodged against the present Petitioner does not prima facie constitute any offence;
+- The Petitioner states that there is grave risk to the lives of the Petitioner and he needs to be protected.
+The Petitioner states that he cant apply for Pre-Arrest bail in Pune, as the situation is volatile there and fear that the police will not protect him if he is attacked if he goes to Pune to seek anticipatory bail there. - The Petitioner states that FIR is completely false and politically motivated silence the opponents of the ruling party and especially because as the Petitioner No.1 has won against the ruling party at the Centre, Gujarat and Maharashtra. - That on a bare reading of the facts narrated in the FIR it is evident that it does not narrate the commission of cognizable offences.
+The FIR has been registered mala fide so that Respondent No.1 can threaten the petitioner and prevent him from exercising his fundamental right to freedom of speech and expression.
+If Respondent No.1 is allowed to conduct investigation based on such blatant abuse of police power it will have a chilling effect on petitioner's exercise of his right of freedom of expression.

-- (c) In the said FIR the Petitioner has been charged with Section 153A of the Indian Penal Code, 1860 however, the allegations in the complaint do not constitute a cognizable offence; - (d) The Petitioner states that his speech at the Yalgaar Parishad has been completely distorted and taken out of context.
-Nothing in the speech by the Petitioner makes the "incitement" standard for permissible restrictions on freedom of speech and expression as explicated by the Honourable Supreme Court in Shreya Singhal. - (e) That the Petitioner has exercised his right under Article 19 of the Constitution of India with due regard to limitations imposed by the said article on the said rights; - (f) It is submitted before this Hon'ble Court that the Petitioner has been alleged to have committed an offence under section 153A of Indian Penal code, 1860.
-The said section punishes Promoting enmity between different groups on grounds of religion, race, place of birth, residence, language, etc., and doing acts prejudicial to maintenance of harmony and the said offence is against the Public tranquillity.
+- Being aggrieved by the aforesaid the Petitioner has approached this Hon'ble Court for quashing of the FIR registered against them on following grounds: - (a) That complaint does not disclose any offense; - (b) That FIR lodged against the present Petitioner does not prima facie constitute any offence. - (c) In the said FIR the Petitioners have been charged with Section 153A of the Indian Penal Code, 1860 however, the allegations in the complaint do not constitute a cognizable offence. - Parishad has been completely distorted and taken out of context: nothing in the speech by the petitioner makes the "incitement" standard for permissible restrictions on freedom of speech and expression as explicated by the honourable Supreme Court in Shreya Singhal. - (e) That the Petitioner has exercised his right under Article 19 of the Constitution of India with due regard to limitations imposed by the said article on the said rights; - (f) It is submitted before this Hon'ble Court that the Petitioner has been alleged to have committed an offence under section 153A of Indian Penal code, 1860.
+The said section punishes - Promoting enmity between different groups on grounds of religion, race, place of birth, residence, language, etc., and doing acts prejudicial to maintenance of harmony and the said offence is against the Public tranquillity.
 The offence under the above stated section is made out in the following cases.